SPSG-Hub/SPSG-Hub.github.io/content/pages/publications/_index.md

 Here are the publications that have come out of the SPSG project.

+* C. Williams, S. Kurkovsky, M. Goldweber, N. Sommer.
+WIP: A Systematic Approach to Screen and Align Service-Learning Projects for Optimal Student Outcomes.
+To appear in the Proceedings of 2024 IEEE/ASEE Frontiers in Education conference, October 13-16, 2024, Washington, DC, USA.

+* C. Williams, H. Wang, S. Kurkovsky, X. Hou, R. Sharp.
+WIP: Industry 4.0 Robotics - An Interdisciplinary Approach to Deep Learning.
+To appear in the Proceedings of 2024 IEEE/ASEE Frontiers in Education conference, October 13-16, 2024, Washington, DC, USA.

 * S. Kurkovsky, C. Williams, M. Goldweber, N. Sommer.
-External Projects and Partners: Addressing Challenges and Minimizing Risks from the Outset.
-To appear in the Proceedings of The 29th annual ACM conference on Innovation and Technology in Computer Science Education (ITiCSE), July 8-10, 2024, Milan, Italy.
+[External Projects and Partners: Addressing Challenges and Minimizing Risks from the Outset](</files/publications/ITiCSE2024.pdf>).
+In Proceedings of The 29th annual ACM conference on Innovation and Technology in Computer Science Education (ITiCSE), July 8-10, 2024, Milan, Italy. [https://dl.acm.org/doi/10.1145/3649217.3653593](<https://dl.acm.org/doi/10.1145/3649217.3653593>)

 * S. Kurkovsky, C. Williams, M. Goldweber, N. Sommer.
 Navigating Feasibility: Choosing Service-Learning Projects for Academic Fit.
 Tutorial at 28th Annual Conference of the Consortium for Computing Sciences in Colleges Northeast Region (CCSCNE 2024), April 12-13, 2024, Albany, NY, USA.